Learning to Localize Leakage of Cryptographic Sensitive Variables: Conclusion

 \section{Conclusion}

-We have proposed a principled and novel adversarial deep learning algorithm for localizing side-channel leakage from cryptographic implementations, based on an information theoretic definition of leakage which is sensitive to arbitrary input-output associations between side-channel emission measurements and the leaked data.
-Our algorithm outperforms prior deep learning-based leakage localization algorithms with respect to a diverse array of cryptographic implementations and performance metrics, and outperforms popular parametric statistical methods on challenging implementations with primarily second-order leakage.
-In light of the ever-increasing efficacy of deep side-channel attacks and their ability to overcome security measures which were designed with the limitations of classical attacks in mind, our work marks a critical step towards understanding and mitigating the emerging vulnerabilities of cryptographic hardware.
+We have proposed a novel algorithm for localizing side-channel leakage from cryptographic implementations.
+Unlike prior work, ours is sensitive to arbitrary statistical associations responsible for leakage and operates in a `black box' manner, requiring only a supervised learning-style dataset with labels denoting the secret variable under consideration.
+In light of the ever-increasing efficacy of deep side-channel attack algorithms and the failure of existing work to detect all leakage they may exploit, our work marks a critical step towards understanding and mitigating the emerging vulnerabilities of cryptographic hardware.